vtex/faststore/apps/docs/docs/reference/api/faststore-api.md

 2. Maybe add yours?

 With the typedefs and resolvers, you can create an executable schema and deploy anywhere you want.
 For instance, one use case would be:
-1. Create an Apollo Server instane on Heroku
+1. Create an Apollo Server instance on Heroku
 2. Run the executable schema in a function on Next.js
 3. Run the executable schema during a Gatsby build.